KarolDuracz/scratchpad/bootloader_x86/AML Intel/README.md

 Workflow Example: Modify and Test ACPI Tables

 Step 1: Extract ACPI Tables.
 Use acpidump to dump the ACPI tables.
-This creates .dat files like dsdt.dat for the DSDT table. <b>This command get ACPI table from my host machine probably, this is ASUS laptop for ma case</b>
+This creates .dat files like dsdt.dat for the DSDT table. <b>This command gets ACPI table from my host machine probably, this is ASUS laptop for ma case</b>

 ```
 acpidump -b